waldolin/ai-masterdream-copilot/README.md

 It will like this picutre of BUG.

-Try to lower version or cancel update of start.bat without auto-update or "echo"
+Try to lower version or cancel update of start.bat without auto-update or "echo git pull" of comfyui.bat.

 and Install the Requirement.txt attached at [AI MasterDream Copilot's in Hackster](https://www.hackster.io/ai-master-dream-copilot/)